Scroll Top

 Objective: Increase management effectiveness of Cozumel’s four CMPAs by 20% by 2027, in five management components of the effectiveness index, resulting in improved conservation and sustainable use of the ecosystem services on which the population depends.

-- Five planning and logistics meetings were held with community groups for species monitoring on Cozumel Island.
-The Kanan Ka’ax group conducted 14 terrestrial fauna monitoring surveys, and the GO!
-Aves Group conducted four bird surveys.
+• The Kanan Ka’ax group conducted 14 terrestrial fauna surveys, while the GO!
+Aves Group completed four bird surveys to track local biodiversity.

 Photo: MAR Fund